Easy Cookie Dough Dip Recipe Everyone Keeps Scooping

 How to Make Cookie Dough Dip That Actually Feels Like Dough

 1. Start with the flour — same as with edible batter, it needs to be heat-treated.
 Spread it out on a baking sheet and bake at 180°C (350°F) for about 5 minutes, then let it cool.
-This step matters more than people think.
+This step really matters.

 3. Add brown sugar and powdered sugar.
 Mix until combined, but don’t try to make it perfectly smooth.
 A slight graininess is what gives that cookie dough feel.